56789a1987/node-native-dialog/README.md

   For example in simplified Chinese locale (GB2312 encoding), you need to use `setEncoding('gbk')` if unicode characters are incorrect in return values.

-*Example scripts are available in /examples, you can try them out by yourself*
+*Example scripts are available in /examples, you can try them out by yourself.*

 ## Compile the Windows version from source